-The Pivot Point curriculum is delivered to provide skills and knowledge that can lead to many career fields including cosmetologist, nail pivot point.
-MEMBER SCHOOL lead to many career fields including cosmetologist, nail technician, esthetician, salon owner, cosmetic consultant, or sales representative.
-At the successful completion of the training programs, students are prepared to take the state licensure exams.
+The Pivot Point curriculum is delivered to provide skills and knowledge that can lead to many career fields including cosmetologist, nail technician, esthetician, salon owner, cosmetic consultant, or sales representative.
+At the successful completion of the training programs, students are prepared to take the state MEMBER SCHOOL licensure exams.